-For your own health and well being, this is a very good thing—your medical history will be maintained in one location; future doctors won’t lose time tracking down your medical records; and you’ll be able to receive adequate and timely treatment because your health history is quickly accessible.
+For your own health and well being, this is a very good thing.
+Your medical history will be maintained in one location; future doctors won’t lose time tracking down your medical records; and you’ll be able to receive adequate and timely treatment because your health history is quickly accessible.

 Your Care Team and Their Roles

 Nurses are the unsung heroes of treating all medical conditions.
 Nurse educators may work with you and your family and teach about MS and related problems.
-They can also direct you or your family to local or national groups that specialize in MS treatment and care.
+They can also direct you or your loved one to local or national groups that specialize in MS treatment and care.
 In addition to their role as caregivers and facilitators of assessment tests, nurses can help you and your family coordinate at-home care.

 Occupational therapists can teach you new ways to perform everyday tasks that may become more difficult as MS progresses.

 Registered dietitians provide nutrition and lifestyle counseling that can help you prevent complications of MS brought on by malnutrition.
 They can also help you adapt your diet and nutrition to your changing MS. Making appropriate diet changes can help you avoid experiencing significant weight gain.
 Gaining weight can make MS symptoms worse.

 Your doctor shouldn’t be the only person asking questions during your appointments.
-It’s important you ask him any questions you have about your disease, treatment, management, and symptoms.
+It’s important to ask them any questions you have about your disease, treatment, management, and symptoms.
 No question is too small or trivial when it comes to treating MS.

 Find Out Who You Call After Hours

-All of these questions are important to ask your doctor and his staff.
+All of these questions are important to ask your doctor and their staff.
 Often, questions about treatment or a symptom will come to you in the middle of the night.
-Find out if your doctor will respond to emails or phone messages left for him.
-If not, ask him if he has a recommendation for an agency he trusts to answer your questions in an informed way.
+Find out if your doctor will respond to emails or phone messages you leave for them.
+If not, ask if they have a recommendation for a trusted agency who can answer your questions in an informed way.

 Seek Help Elsewhere